zeditor01/cdc_examples/documents/shift_right_cdc_operations.md

 1. unwillingness to deploy additional software on a server or cluster that is running a mission critical database
 2. operational independence between the application (CDC) and the database
 3. grouping all CDC operations support under a single platform team ( Windows, Linux, Unix, z/OS ... )
-4. minimising cost (under older license metrics for CDC)
+4. minimising distribution of workload from an expensive operting platform to a cheaper operating platform
 5. etc...

 ## Shift-Left Operations